 We are an innovative financial services firm based in Dallas, Texas that is a leader in providing investments that are non-correlated to the traded markets, and unique liquidity solutions and services for the owners of illiquid investments.
-Through its subsidiaries, The Beneficient Company Group, L.P. ("Ben LP," and, including all of the subsidiaries it may have from time to time, "Beneficient") and GWG Life, LLC, GWG owns and manages a diverse portfolio of alternative assets that as of March 31, 2020, included \$2 billion in life insurance policy benefits, and exposure to a diversified and growing loan portfolio secured by 118 professionally managed alternative investment funds.
+Through its subsidiary, GWG Life, LLC, GWG owns and manages a diverse portfolio of alternative assets that as of June 30, 2020, included \$2 billion in life insurance policy benefits.
+In addition, through The Beneficient Company Group, L.P. ("Ben LP," and, including all of the subsidiaries it may have from time to time, "Beneficient"), GWG has exposure to a diversified and growing loan portfolio secured by the cash flows from 120 professionally managed alternative investment funds.
+Our principal executive offices are located at 325 North St. Paul Street, Suite 2650, Dallas, Texas 75201, and our telephone number at that address is (612) 746-1944.